open-horizon/open-horizon.github.io/docs/secrets/index.md

 The Secrets Manager is a component of Open Horizon that securely stores and manages secrets.
 Compatible secrets backend providers include OpenBao and HashiCorp Vault.

 ### Secret types
-- **Organization-wide secrets**: Accessible to all services in an organization
+- **Organization-wide secrets**: Accessible to all services and nodes in an organization
-- **User private secrets**: Only accessible to services owned by a specific user
+- **User private secrets**: Only accessible to services and nodes owned by a specific user
+- **Node-specific user private secrets**: Specific to individual edge nodes registered to a specific user
-- **Node-specific secrets**: Specific to individual edge nodes
+- **Node-specific organization-wide secrets**: Specific to individual edge nodes in an organization

 ### Secret lifecycle
 1. Creation: Secrets are created by organization admins or users